 Repeat steps 2 through 5 with second half of the pizza dough.
 Serve with cilantro and crushed red pepper.

 If you’re making your own pizza dough, I recommend adding 1 teaspoon ground cumin and 1 teaspoon garlic powder!
 Add these spices when combining the flour with the water to let the dough develop the best flavor.
 If you’re using pre-made dough, be sure that the dough comes to room temperature before rolling it out for pizza.
-It’s also really helpful to have an awesome pizza stone!
+It’s also really helpful to have an awesome pizza stone (<-affiliate)!
 Not only is it great for getting a nice crust on your pizza, if you have a wonky oven, it can help distribute the heat more evenly.
-Having a good pizza peel is really helpful too!
+Having a good pizza peel (<-affiliate) is really helpful too!
 I use both of these every time I make pizza.

 The korma curry is vegan so simply leave off the cheese on this Indian pizza or swap the mozzarella for your favorite mild flavored vegan cheese.